cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

-All participants of the [founding meeting of this community](http://workingoutloud.de/gruendungstreffen-8-juni) at 8th of June 2015 (Babara Koch, Barbara Schmidt, Cornelia Heinke, David Hirsch, Dirk ToetzJoachim HaydeckerKatharina Packer, Norbert Lind, Peter Schütt, Ragnar Heil, Stephanie Streibtim Mikša, Thomas Olsen), who contributed important experiences and insights at this early stage.
+All participants of the [founding meeting of this community](http://workingoutloud.de/gruendungstreffen-8-juni) at 8th of June 2015 (Babara Koch, Barbara Schmidt, Cornelia Heinke, David Hirsch, Dirk Toetz, Joachim Haydecker, Katharina Packer, Norbert Lind, Peter Schütt, Ragnar Heil, Stephanie Streib, Tim Mikša, Thomas Olsen), who contributed important experiences and insights at this early stage.
 The Working Out Loud Community of Practice consisting of large German companies that contribute a lot to spread WOL in Germany.
 The organizers and